Braille Patterns: Independent script

+The Unicode character property of braille characters is set to "So" (Symbol, other) rather than to "Lo" (Letter, other).
+The ISO 15924 script code for braille "Brai".

 Identifying, naming and ordering

 The coding is in accordance with ISO/TR 11548-1 Communication aids for blind persons.
 Unicode uses the standard dot-numbering 1 to 8.
 Historically only the 6-dot cell was used in braille.
 The lower two dots were added later, which explains the irregular numbering 1-2-3-7 in the left column and 4-5-6-8 in the right column.
 Where dots 7 and 8 are not raised, there is no distinction between 6-dot and 8-dot definitions.